People with pectus excavatum deformity often suffer from low levels of self-confidence. Boldness is an essential key to success in any area of life.

 3. SET GOALS

 Set a sizeable one-year goal for every significant area of your life.
 That is health, finances, relationships, and happiness.
 First and foremost, set a health-related goal.
 That's the most critical area in your life.

 No matter how much money you have, how beautiful your wife is, and how many friends you have, if your health is in danger, you'll understand that it is the most important thing.

-Pat yourself on the back every time you achieve the lesser goal successfully.
+Pat yourself on the back every time you achieve a lesser goal successfully.
 It will boost your self-confidence and help you achieve bigger goals.

 4. FIND A MENTOR

 Find a mentor who can help you repair your pectus excavatum condition.
 Most patients who successfully fix their chest deformity without surgery have a mentor.
 The mentor has traveled the same road on which they are going today.